Unit-X/srt_to_udp_server/README.md

 #SRT to UDP Server

-Acts as a SRT server and bridges incomming SRT data to UDP
+Acts as a SRT server and bridges incoming SRT data to UDP

-The benefit of this program compared to the built in SRT conversion is that you can process multiple flows from one instance.
+The benefit of this program compared to the included converter in the SRT repo. is that you can process multiple flows from one instance.
 This solution also implements a REST interface making it simpler to integrate and monitor in cloud environments.

-This implementation also introduce a concept of MPSRTTS (Multi Program SRT Transport Streams) instead of regular MPEG style MPTS.
-The new concept multiplex multiple SPTS (Or MPTS ) to a single SRT flow creating a multiple program single SRT stream.
+The implementation also introduces a concept of MPSRTTS (Multi Program SRT Transport Streams) instead of regular MPEG style SPTS squashing to MPTS.
+The new concept multiplex multiple SPTS (or MPTS!) to a single SRT flow creating a multiple program single SRT stream.
 This to avoid multiple SRT network flows unaware of each other fighting over the same resources at the aggregation points where bandwidth is scarce.
+If you are familiar with Ethernets VLAN concept this can be seen as a equivalent for MPEG-TS flows.
-This aproach can also simplify the firewall configuration in cases where mutliple input flows (meaning incomming MPEG-TS flows to the server) is fed multiple destinations internally.
+This approach may in some cases also simplify the firewall configuration in situations where multiple input flows (meaning incoming SPTS/MPTS over SRT) is fed multiple destinations.

 **MPEG-TS mode** (no tag see below)